 After successfully completing the Year 2 exams (and subsequent 2 years work experience requirement), students will hold the professional qualification of Diploma For Accounting Technicians from ATI.
 Students are also eligible to apply for membership of the Accounting Technicians Ireland.

 The Accounting Technicians of Ireland qualification is a fantastic stepping stone to further studies.
 Many students who wish to pursue further qualifications go on to become an accountant.
 Exemptions are available for many accounting bodies including the CPA and ACCA.
 Successful learners can further their studies with our sister company at www.studyonline.ie.

-The tuition cost of this classroom-based training is €1,385.
+The tuition cost of this blended-based training is €1,385.

 This can be paid:

 - By issuing of a company invoice